 All of these can be relevant.
 Whether the building has casement or sash windows, whether or not it has a damp proof course, whether it has been plastered with gypsum or lime can all give an indication of your house history.

-Some census records and local Kelly's directories are available online.
+Some census records and local Kelly's directories are available free online.
 These may be particularly helpful if your house was used to run a business or was owned by someone of local importance.
 They may also be available at your local library.
 More on Censuses

 When was my house built?

 People may need to find when their house was constructed for a number of reasons.
 It could be for buildings insurance purposes or could just be that they are interested in the history of the house they now live in.